 How you improve your first response time is related to the platform that your customers use to get in touch with you, and there are plenty of strategies devised for each platform.

-For example, you can improve the FRT for phone inquiries through modern call center tools such as IVR, call routing, call pop, computer telephony integrations, and more.
+For example, you can improve the FRT for phone inquiries through modern call center tools such as IVR, power dialer, call routing, call pop, computer telephony integrations, and more.
 To shorten the response time on social media, set up chatbots for your accounts and connect them to your help desk or live chat software, such as Intercom.
 You can also use live chat to run surveys after customer interactions.

 Keep your pulse on this metric and as time goes by, do your best to keep the first response time as low as possible.
 If you have a product that is used and sold globally, you’re going to have to go the extra mile to provide support around the clock.